ttocsneb/BlueWeather/README.md

 > without bundling.
 This may not be possible, but we will see.

 #### Framework TODO

-> Note: these todos may be too general, and are subject to change.

 * [X] Setup Django Framework
   * [ ] Setup Plugin Django Apps